tflo/Auto-Quest-Tracker-MkIII/readme.md

 I have updated Auto Quest Tracker, because – in my experience – it works better than all other similarly featured addons I've tried over the last years.
 For example, it's the only one – again: in my experience – that properly handles Callings and account-wide pet quests.
 (When I'm in Shadowlands, I do _not_ want to see my Pandaria Beasts of Fable pet dailies popping up in the tracker, and when I'm pet battling in Pandaria I'm not interested in seeing my Maldraxxus Callings, …)

 _Quester + Auto Quest Tracker_ is my preferred combo.

-## Breaking news (2023-08-15)

-First __beta of AQT version 4__ is available from the beta channel!

-Main feature of v4 is the new __Exceptions__ system:

-- You can now assign the following account-wide Exceptions to quests:
-  - Ignore (as if AQT was disabled for a specific quest)
-  - Track always and everywhere
-  - Never track
-- Exceptions can be assigned via modifier keys while tracking/untracking a quest in the quest log or quest tracker.
-- See the brand new [AQT wiki](https://github.com/tflo/Auto-Quest-Tracker-MkIII/wiki), namely the [Exceptions section](https://github.com/tflo/Auto-Quest-Tracker-MkIII/wiki/Exceptions), for how to do.
-It's too much new stuff to list here.
-- Print Exceptions report with `/aqt x`
-- Slash commands to clear Exceptions (see Wiki!)
-- Much more new stuff to come.
-Stay tuned!

-__Wiki: As AQT has become more sophisticated in terms of settings and commands, I have started to build a Wiki.
-So, if you're new to AQT, or want to get better structured and more complete information, head over to the brand new [AQT Wiki](https://github.com/tflo/Auto-Quest-Tracker-MkIII/wiki)!
-(Currently WiP, but already usable.)__

-__If you are using the new AQT v4-beta, the Wiki is a must, as you find the documentation of all the new stuff only there!__

 ## New features of "Mk III"